muratk5n/thirdwave/en/2022/11/battery-electric.md

 are larger engineering, economic issues involved here.
 The industry will soon realize if all cars, heavy transport, shipping, air flight cannot be battery electric, it's best not to shift even a portion of energy use to battery electric.
-Sadly for its proponents this technology simply has no future.
+The crazed proponents this technology might soon find themselves as the supporters of Betamax found decades ago.
+Stuck with a degrading tech, going nowhere.

 References